ubccr/xdmod-supremm/docs/supremm-install-overview.md

 system installed on the HPC resource at CCR Buffalo.
 The actual quantity of data storage required depends on many factors including the rate of job creation and which metrics are collected.

+### Typical install locations

+* **HPC Compute Nodes** have the PCP data collection software installed on them.
+The collection software is configured to collect metrics from the nodes periodically and whenever an HPC job starts or ends.
+The data are logged to shared storage such as a parallel filesystem or a network attached storage device.
+* **Dedicated web server** has the XDMoD software and Job performance (SUPReMM) XDMoD module installed.
+* **Dedicated MySQL server** hosts a MySQL instance containing the XDMoD datawarehouse.
+* **Dedicated SUPReMM server** has the SUPReMM job summarization software and  MongoDB document database installed.
+This server requires read access to the node-level PCP archives generated on the compute nodes and access to the Open XDMoD datawarehouse MySQL database.